An American company has the audacity to try it with SpaceX

 The mission to the moon is scheduled to begin on February 14 at 6:57 a.m.
 (CET), which is Valentine's Day.
 The launch site is Kennedy Space Center in Florida.
 The Falcon 9 rocket from SpaceX aims to carry Odysseus into space.
 If it is not possible to start on that day, there are several alternative start dates.

 If the launch is successful, the 675-kilogram lunar lander is expected to land on the moon's surface on February 22.
 The exact time of landing is not yet known.
-The planned landing site is Malapert A crater, located about 300 kilometers from the Moon's south pole.
+The planned landing site is Malapert A crater, about 300 kilometers away The south pole of the moon Fall away.
 This site is particularly interesting for research because large amounts of water ice are suspected to exist there.

 The Odysseus lunar lander contains six pieces of NASA equipment